worksofindustry/dev-arcgis-docker/README.md

 # docker-arcgis-enterprise
-A set of dockers for ESRI Arcgis Enterprise, Note this is development purposes only.
+Contains separate repos for for deploying ESRI Arcgis Enterprise on Docker, Note this is development purposes only.
 The ERSI software, version 10.6, still uses Java that is not compatible with containerization.
 JVM on these deployments will ignore container namespaces and cgroups.
 Producing inconsistent results and over usage of host resources.
 ERSI has not release a timeline for a rollout to OpenJKD9 or newer, but mentions at ERSI UC Conference 2019 could be anywhere from 2020 to 2022.
 Sub repositories forked from https://github.com/Wildsong/docker-arcgis-enterprise

 Each of these folders contains files to build a separate Docker image: